This article contains everything you need to know about stainless steel 304 and 304L as well as their use.

 Chromium

-Chromium is an essential element in stainless steel 304 due its ability to form the passivation layer that keeps stainless steel 304 rust and corrosion free.
-The addition of chromium to steel transforms steel into stainless steel when the amount of chromium is over 10%.
-When chromium rises to the surface of the steel, it forms the passive non-reacting layer.
-With austenitic stainless steel, chromium is balanced with the other alloying elements to form the austenitic microstructure.
+Chromium is crucial in stainless steel 304 for forming the passivation layer that prevents rust and corrosion.
+Stainless steel is created when chromium content exceeds 10%, transforming ordinary steel into a corrosion-resistant material.
+When chromium reaches the surface, it forms a passive, non-reactive layer.
+In austenitic stainless steel, chromium is balanced with other alloying elements to create the austenitic microstructure.

 Nickel